SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 -  Response payload: N/A

-The HTTP header X-REPP-avail with a value of "1" or "0" is returned, depending on whether the object can be provisioned or not.
+The HTTP response contains a header X-REPP-avail, the value of this header is "1" or "0", depending on whether the object can be provisioned or not.

 A <check> request MUST be limited to checking only one resource {id}